Review: Cohiba Red Dot

 Yell the word “Cohiba” in a crowded room and heads will turn.
 Some will think you’ve developed an odd form of Tourette’s Syndrome.
 Others will nod their head or raise their glass…and think you’ve developed an odd form of Tourette’s Syndrome.
 Even to some of the non-cigar smoking public the name is recognizable.
 When I think of Cohiba I think Cuba, cigar, quality, luxury, history – El Mejor!
 The best.
 Cohiba, the word, literally means ‘tobacco’ and it comes from an old Cuban dialect used by the Taino Indians of Hispaniola.

 For the unlucky US folks, the embargo with Cuba kyboshed imports of the coveted smokes that last till this day.
 Fortunately, there are ways to get your paws on these fine Cuban originals, but you’re going to pay a high price, and there’s no guarantee you won’t get fakes – yeah, there’s a ton out there, so do your due diligence.
 I consider myself lucky to have smoked a couple of the genuine Cuban gems back in the 90s thanks to a former boss who would get them from his family in Miami.
 I’m sad to say that they were lost on my very naïve palate at the time, so I don’t remember much other than that they were very strong.
-I may have to break down and pay the piper and see if I can get my hands on a few.

 Thank goodness someone took some seeds west to start the Dominican Republic version of Cohiba which became Cohiba Red Dot – the only trademarked Cohibas legally made for the US market and managed by General Cigar Co..
 Strangely, you won’t find much info on these cigars on Cohiba’s website.
 Explore the internet and you’ll find some nuggets here and there.
 I ended up on some retail and reviewer sites as well as blogs that offered some info, but I couldn’t attest to its accuracy.
 It may not be Fidel Castro’s cigar personally blended/rolled by Eduardo Rivera, who is also largely credited with starting Cohiba and whose custom Castro blends would also give birth to Davidoff, but the Dominican Cohiba Red Dots are still a highly sought after brand that purports superior quality and mouth watering blends.